gschmutz/kafka-workshop/03-understanding-failover/README.md

 message 5
 ```

-Notice that the messages are spread evenly among the consumers.
+Notice that the messages are spread among the consumers.

 ## Kafka Consumer Failover